vedph/cadmus_ingra_app/README.md

 ## History

+- 2023-11-10:
+  - ⚠️ upgraded to Angular 17.
+  - opted in flags editor and thesauri import.
+  - removed ELF.
 - 2023-07-05: changed graffiti model for `identifications`, which are now of type `AssertedCompositeId`.
 This allows handling both internal and external references in the same way, with lookup for internal references.

 ### 2.0.0